FreeDSx/LDAP/docs/Server/General-Usage.md

 The DSN follows the standard PDO MySQL format.
 The character set is automatically configured to `utf8mb4` and the time zone to UTC on each connection.

-##### Tuning a PDO config
+#### Tuning a PDO config

-`forSqlite()` and `forMysql()` pick the database engine, and everything that follows from it.
-The PDO options, per-connection session statements, and whether writes are serialized under Swoole all come from the driver.
-Override any of them with the setters:
+`forSqlite()` and `forMysql()` pick the database engine and everything that follows from it.
+The PDO options, the per-connection session statements, and whether writes are serialized under Swoole all come from the driver.
+Override any of them with the setters below.
+Each returns the config, so calls chain:

 ```php
 use FreeDSx\Ldap\Server\Config\Storage\PdoConfig;